OverlordZorn/Arma-3-Guide/LandNav/LandNav.md

 * Red Line 5 m apart

-* Each Line represents a standard hight above sea Lines
+* Each Line represents a standard height Above Sea Level

 * When contour lines are closer togehter, this means that the gradient is steep.
 The closer the lines, the steeper the gradient.

 * When contour lines are further apart, the terrain is flatter.

-* Hilltops

 ##### Hill
 A point or small area of high ground.